-Telephone Triage Nurses are specialized Registered Nurses that evaluate a patient’s medical symptoms and needs over the phone before assisting them in the next steps of care.
+Telephone Triage Nurses are specialized Registered Nurses who evaluate a patient’s medical symptoms and needs over the phone before assisting them in the next steps of care.
 Read on to learn how to become one, how much you can make, and more!
-Or if you’re ready to take the leap, check out some of our featured programs below.

-A Telephone Triage Nurse is a Registered Nurse that receives phone calls from individuals requesting medical advice.
-These nurses help determine the level of care an individual needs and guides a situation to resolution.
+A Telephone Triage Nurse is a Registered Nurse who receives phone calls from individuals requesting medical advice.
+These nurses help determine the level of care an individual needs and guide a situation to resolution.

 The 3 Levels of Triage